-25. Access to Pitcairn is possible only by sea.
-Currently, a shipping service runs from Mangareva in French Polynesia to the island eight times a year, with four freight runs directly from New Zealand.
+28. Access to Pitcairn is possible only by sea.
+According to the administering Power, it is expected that from March 2019, a service from Mangareva in French Polynesia to the island will run up to 26 times a year, with 4 freight runs directly from New Zealand.
 Cruise ships also call during the tourism season, which lasts from December to March.
 Ships visiting the island remain at anchor some distance from the shoreline and visitors are ferried to the island in longboats.
-According to information provided by the Government of the United Kingdom, plans are being taken forward to improve landing facilities, in particular for cruise ship passengers, given that tourism development is important for the future prosperity of Pitcairn.
-According to the European Union, an alternative landing facility, supported by the European Development Fund, is being constructed and is nearly complete.
+According to information provided by the Government of the United Kingdom, plans are being taken forward to improve on-island tourist facilities, in particular for cruise ship passengers, given that tourism development is important to the future prosperity of Pitcairn.
+An alternative landing facility, supported by the European Development Fund, was completed in March 2017.